Salsa (food): Importance of proper storage

 In 2010, the CDC reported that 1 in 25 foodborne illnesses between 1998 and 2008 was traced back to restaurant sauces (carelessly prepared or stored).

 A 2010 paper on salsa food hygiene described refrigeration as "the key" to safe sauces.
-This study also found that fresh lime juice (add for a salsa pH of 3.6) and fresh garlic (but not powdered garlic) combined would prevent the growth of Salmonella.
+The study also found that Salmonella would not grow in salsa with fresh lime juice, fresh (but not powdered) garlic, and a pH of 3.6.